What is Linear Perspective in Renaissance Art?

 References in Modern Culture

-Niccolò Machiavelli’s legacy is not limited to philosophy; it extends into modern culture.
+Niccolò Machiavelli’s legacy extends beyond philosophy to modern culture.
 His influence can be seen in literature, film, and music.
-The term “Machiavelli” frequently appears in works that explore themes of power and betrayal.
+The term “Machiavelli” frequently appears in works exploring themes of power and betrayal.

 Rappers like Tupac Shakur adopted the nickname “Makaveli,” showing Machiavelli’s reach in pop culture.
-Movies and TV shows often feature Machiavellian characters, highlighting traits of cunning and strategic skill.
+Movies and TV shows often feature Machiavellian characters, highlighting cunning and strategic skill traits.
 These references keep Machiavelli’s ideas alive, proving that his insights into human nature and politics remain relevant today.

 Death and Posthumous Recognition